 Candidates raise huge sums of money (towards the end, spending billions) to advertise, market and travel (most of this goes to large media conglomerates).
 They pay their campaign managers and support staff well to work for them.
 Budgets are primarily spent with party approved multi-state marketing agencies, and not local small businesses.

-Candidates get this money from special interests and small donors that clever marketing tactics trick into trick them into donating.
+Candidates get this money from special interests and small donors that clever marketing tactics trick them into donating.

 So, here’s your chance, Tom, and any other Presidential Candidate, think tanks, policy maker, business owner or concerned citizens.
 Discuss your environmental policy with me.
 Compare it to EmissionsTax.
 Acknowledge I exist.
 Acknowledge this policy exists.

 You’ll be in Manchester, New Hampshire looking for endorsements during the primaries.
 There are no other environmental policy groups based out of New Hampshire.
 I don’t even think we have an active environmental author.
 To not meet with me would look horrible on your campaign.

 I am confident that Emissions Tax is the best policy and so look forward to your response.